mysterioustrousers/FatSecretKit/README.md

 ## Limitations (and To-do list)

 * Only supports requests not specific to a user.
-In other words, it does not currently support [Delegated requests](http://platform.fatsecret.com/api/Default.aspx?screen=rapiauth)
+In other words, it does not currently support [Delegated requests](http://platform.fatsecret.com/api/Default.aspx?screen=rapiauth).
 * All API methods are not implemented, only a few specific ones that Mysterious Trousers has had need for.
-Adding support for other APIs should be rather trivial, however.
+Adding support for other APIs is welcome and should be rather trivial.
 See the Contributing section.

 ## Contributing